Skip to Content

 2-You need to be consistent in screening tenants and should have the standards for every tenant.
 You should be following the best practices for every prospective tenant who are applying to rent your property.
 You should get related information, referrals, documents, and fees.
 It is best to treat everyone with dignity and respect.

+We hope now you have the answers to your questions regarding the Fair Housing Act.
+Keep one thing in mind: many states have additional protected classes, including student status, age, and more.
 One should check their local and state fair housing law to ensure that you are going to follow them along with the federal law.
-Moreover, if you are looking to know about the regulations of vacation property, then you should get the vacation property management Cape Cod services from the expert property managers.
+Moreover, if you want to know about the regulations of vacation property, then you should get the vacation property management Cape Cod services from expert property managers.
+To learn more about the property management services provided by Real Property Management Associates, call (508) 509-4485.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.